THERE ARE MANY DIFFERENT OPTIONS TO CHOOSE FROM!

 There are many options, with many different features, and many different price ranges.

-- There are refractors (with lenses), reflectors (with mirrors), and compound telescopes.
+- There are refractors (with lenses), reflectors (with mirrors), compound telescopes, and “smart” telescopes.

 - Telescopes will sit on azimuth-altitude tripods, equatorial mounts, Dobsonian mounts, and fork mounts.